Arrogance is Not the Test

 The standard test for narcissism describes a person with an inflated opinion of themselves who is haughty, arrogant and lacks empathy . . . but you should know that these descriptions can be misleading!

 Focusing on arrogance and a lack of empathy can lead people suffering from GAD (Generalized Anxiety Disorder), SPD (Schizoid Personality Disorder) or who are even on the autism spectrum, being misdiagnosed by their spouse or family.

-Instead, a person with Narcissistic Personality Disorder will be two-faced and manipulative, meaning that rather than arrogant they may well appear socially well adjusted and be charming and polite.
+A person with Narcissistic Personality Disorder will be two-faced and manipulative; rather than appearing arrogant, in public they will present as socially well adjusted and may even appear charming and polite.

 A Better Test